 A second sign must also be posted stating the Maximum Fine of $5,000 and the Enforcement and By-Law Services Division phone number 905-458-3424.

 The City of Brampton does not give out accessible parking permits.
 The Province of Ontario assumes this responsibility.
 For more information please visit the Ministry of Transportation website.

 To ensure accessible parking permit holders have access to designated parking spots, the City's Parking Enforcement Section holds two campaigns, in April and December, to prevent people from parking illegally in both accessible parking spaces and fire routes.
 The parking enforcement campaign that took place in December 2004 resulted in 239 tickets for vehicles parked illegally in accessible parking spaces and 1,416 tickets for vehicles illegally parked in a fire route.

-Paying Parking Tickets
+Paying and Disputing Parking Tickets

 You can pay parking tickets online, by telephone, in person or by mail.
 However, if you wish to dispute an accessible parking infraction ticket, you have to do so in person by asking for a trial (for any accessible parking infraction issued up to and including June 30, 2016) or by requesting a Screening Review (for any accessible parking infraction issued as of July 1, 2016).
 For detailed ticket payment information, click here.